 Their failure to conduct a room-to-room search was instrumental in saving the life of Sani Abacha, who was inside the guesthouse, well and alive.
 This failure would also save the life of the Babangida regime and would lead to the ultimate failure of the coup.

-How the Coup failed
+How the Gideon Orkar coup failed

 About 10 minutes after the rebels left, Abacha’s first son, Ibrahim reportedly drove in to find his father at the guesthouse.

 Abacha then calmly got dressed in mufti and equipped himself with two Uzi submachine guns, handing one over to his son.
-He then ordered his son to drive the Peugeot 504 car while, he, Abacha, sat at the right-side front seat in addition to two security operatives who occupied the back seats.
+He then ordered his son to drive the Peugeot 504 car while, he, Abacha, sat in the right-side front seat in addition to two security operatives who occupied the back seats.

 First, they visited the Flag Staff House where Abacha gave strict orders to secure the area.
 Then he began making phone calls to other service chiefs as the rebels had not cut off telephone lines nor had they disrupted nationwide army signals networks.